enso-org/enso/docs/CONTRIBUTING.md

 to provide work-arounds for building on that platform while it is still in an unstable state.

+#### Bootstrapping build dependencies
+In order to properly build the `runtime` component, the JVM running sbt needs to have some dependency JARs available in its module path at startup.
+To ensure they are available, before running any compilation or other tasks, these dependencies should be prepared.

+To do so, run `sbt bootstrap` in the repository root directory.
+It is preferred to not run this command from the sbt shell, but in batch mode, because sbt has to be launched again anyway to pick up these JARs at startup.

 #### Building Enso Components
 In order to build a specific component (e.g. `runtime`), please follow the following steps.

-0. When building the project for the first time or after changing to a new version of Graal, you need to bootstrap the project.
-To avoid restarting, before launching the sbt shell, run `sbt bootstrap` in the repository root directory.
 1. Enter the sbt shell in the repository root directory by typing `sbt`.
 2. Change to the project you are concerned with (in our case `runtime`) by executing `project runtime`.